Britney2025/crafted-by-chosen/src/Doc.md

 ## PROJECT DESCRIPTION

-A fully functional app tailored to my crochet business with product browsing, cart, admin features and users accounts.
+A modern, user-friendly, and  functional app tailored to my crochet business with product browsing, cart, admin features and users accounts.
+The platform enables users to browse curated catalog, add favorites to wishlist, manage their shopping cart and complete simulated purchases.
 **PROJECT CORE FEATURES AND REQUIREMENTS**

 **1. Product Catalog and Browsing**